 The carnivore diet is exactly what it sounds like – an all-animal-product diet.
 No fruits, no vegetables, no grains.
 Just meat, fish, eggs, and sometimes dairy.
 It's an extreme version of low-carb diets, taking the concept to its logical conclusion.
 But surely, such a diet must be terrible for gout, right?
 After all, isn't meat one of the primary culprits in gout flare-ups?

-What are the Potential Benefits of carnivore diet for gout?
+the Potential Benefits of a carnivore diet for gout

 No more Inflammatory Plant Compounds